top of page

 In the distance, a wolf howled and, after a few beats, another answered, as though reminding the prince that he was doing this for his people.

 "I will keep him close until the child is born," he relented.
-"Then the Fae will be moved to another part of the castle."
-He thought of something.
+"Then the Fae will be moved to another part of the palace."
+Something occurred to him.
 "I'm not going to drink from him.
 Ever."
 He'd never consumed anyone's blood but his feeder's, and, even if he'd wanted to drink from the Fae, he couldn't be sure his blood wasn't laced with magic.

 "Of course not.
 You have Seraphina for that, and Ayrie will be your husband, not your mate."